<img src="https://ws.zoominfo.com/pixel/zvVNNaJfija36JfACT7K" width="1" height="1" style="display: none;">

 2. What is SaaS subscription management?

-The process of providing SaaS customers the best user experience throughout their lifecycle is commonly referred to as SaaS subscription management.
+The process of providing SaaS customers with the best user experience throughout their lifecycle is commonly referred to as SaaS subscription management.

 3. What is a subscription and how does it work?